auduno/Kaggle-Acquire-Valued-Shoppers-Challenge/readme.md

 * SVM Classifier fitted with SGD and loop-sampling to optimize area under ROC curve (sofia-ml)
 * SVM Classifier fitted with SGD, fitted on power-transformed repeattrips (sofia-ml)
-* Quantile Regression (vowpal wabbit) (this was mainly based on triskelions features) These models were the blended again using Gradient Boosting, trained on a holdout set of the training data.
+* Quantile Regression (vowpal wabbit) (this was mainly based on triskelions features)

+These models were then blended again using Gradient Boosting, trained on a holdout set of the training data.

 ## To recreate the submission